roman-milk/roman-milk.github.io/it-all-began-with-a-munch.md

+===

- ****** It All Began with a Munch ****** bysilkstockingslover© Amanda pulled Jill into the comfortable chairs and explained, "This is the most elite lesbian club in the country.
+Amanda pulled Jill into the comfortable chairs and explained, "This is the most elite lesbian club in the country.
 What happens at Le Chateau Club stays at the Le Chateau Club.
 There are cameras everywhere filming everything and if someone ever let out the truth about what happens here, well their naughty indiscretions would be online instantly."

  "Oh my," Jill said, her head spinning.